Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample5UpdateUpsertEntities.md

 // Delete an entity property.
 entity.Remove("Brand");

-// The entity does exist in the table, so invoking UpsertEntity will update the entity.
-It will apply the configured UpdateMode, which defaults to Merge if not specified.
+// Entity does exist in the table, so invoking UpsertEntity will update using the given UpdateMode, which defaults to Merge if not given.
 // Since UpdateMode.Replace was passed, the existing entity will be replaced and delete the "Brand" property. await tableClient.UpsertEntityAsync(entity, TableUpdateMode.Replace);
 ```